gnikita432/Opportunistt/README.md

         npm install
         ```
 2. **Run the project:**
-    - Now run the Project locally by
+    - Now run the Project locally on both server and client terminal
         ```bash
         npm start
         ```